Pebblebrook boosts offer for U.S. hotels owner LaSalle

 Other Pebblebrook properties include the InterContinental Buckhead Atlanta and The Westin San Diego Gaslamp Quarter.

-Maryland-based LaSalle Hotel, which made its public debut in 1998, owns interests in hotels including Park Central San Francisco and Westin Michigan Avenue.
+Maryland-based LaSalle, which made its public debut in 1998, owns interests in hotels including Park Central San Francisco and Westin Michigan Avenue.

 Raymond James and BofA Merrill Lynch are the financial advisers for Pebblebrook, while Citigroup Global Markets Inc and Goldman Sachs & Co LLC were advising LaSalle Hotel.

-Up to Friday’s close, LaSalle Hotel shares were up 20.5 percent from the day before Pebblebrook disclosed its initial bid while those of Pebblebrook had risen about 6 percent.
-The shares were initially untraded in premarket in New York.
+Up to Friday’s close, LaSalle Hotel shares were up 20.5 percent from the day before Pebblebrook disclosed its initial, bid while those of Pebblebrook had risen about 6 percent.